AML Guidance For Estate Agency and Letting Agency Businesses

 • For individuals: passport, driving license, or other government-issued ID

-• For corporate entities: proof of incorporation, company ownership structure, and information about directors
+• For corporate entities: proof and details of incorporation, documents of constitution registered address, company ownership structure, identity documents of beneficial owners and directors

-• The transaction involves a high-risk country known for weak AML measures
+• The transaction involves a high-risk country known for weak AML controls

-Amiqus streamlines your CDD process by automating the collection and verification of client information.
-This includes the full suite of AML and KYC checks including those needed for enhanced due diligence.
+Amiqus supports and streamlines your CDD process by automating the collection and verification of key CDD information.

 Amiqus allows you to: